 The difference between oil seal and mechanical seal is that they are very useful when it comes to sealing rotating equipment.
 Engineers use them in sealing the process side of different equipment like agitator and pump.
 Mechanical seals come with a certain degree of variations.
 For instance, we have double seals and single seals.
 All these variations depend on the applications one may choose to use.
 A good example for water and other liquids that require low-pressure applications the single seal is the one that is commonly used.
 On the other hand, engineers use double seals in cases where there is slurry media, hazardous media, and even high-pressure applications.

-When it comes to design the difference between the oil seal and the mechanical seal is that mechanical seals have three sealing points.
+When it comes to design the difference between the oil seal and the mechanical seal (mechanical seal vs oil seal) is that mechanical seals have three sealing points.
 Engineers fit the stationary part of the seal to the pump’s housing using a static seal.
 While they use the use an O ring to seal the rotary portion to the shaft.
 This makes the mechanical seal itself be the existing interface between the static and rotary portions respectively.
 When mounting, one part of the seal maintains a resilient stance.
 This can be either static or the rotary portion to facilitate movement and accommodate any tiny shaft deflections that may arise.

 The fluid film is another major aspect that presents the difference between oil seal and mechanical seal.
 Essentially, most of the mechanical seals require a certain level of lubrication.
 The necessity of having lubrication is made possible by the presence of a thin film of fluid between the seal faces.
 The source of the film comes either from an external source or from the pumped process fluid.
 Even though this tends to work, one of the key challenges associated with this arrangement often arises.
 This challenge revolves around how to allow sufficient lubricant to flow without having the unacceptable or risky amount of process fluid or contaminants leaking.
 Nevertheless, engineers agree that it is possible to curb this challenge by ensuring that there is a precise gap between the faces.
 The gap must be large enough to allow adequate amounts of lubricants and at the same time, small enough to restrict any amount of contaminants from entering the seal faces.